VSchaepertoens/CHO_variants_glycoforms/README.md

     -   Output: Each mzml file will have the quantified table saved into a folder with the file name, e.g. analysis/20240125_TB_A16_1_CpB_PNGase_111/frac_ab_tb_cs50.csv

     2.3 Correction of hexose bias and final quantification of corrected N-glycans abudance

+    -   Input: uncorrected N-glycan abundance data abundance_data.RData and hexose bias data abundance_data_cpb_pngase.RData located in the folder `analysis`, these files are produced by the previous sections 2.1 and 2.2, respectively

+    -   Scripts:

+    [prepare_cafog_data.R](prepare_cafog_data.R) - Assembles all data required for the CAFOG analysis

+    [subprocess_cafog.ipynb](subprocess_cafog.ipynb) - Uses [cafog](https://github.com/cdl-biosimilars/cafog) to correct N-glycans for hexosylation bias

+    [plot_sample_cafog_corrected.R](plot_sample_cafog_corrected.R) - Plots the corrected N-glycan abundances either as a barplot Figure 9. or as a heatmap Figure 10.

+    -   Output: Corrected N-glycan abundances saved as results.csv in the respective analysis/cafog folder and saved Figures 9. and 10. in the folder `figures`

 3. Quantification of lysine variants and glycation on the intact mAb